 Disciplinary Core Ideas

-LS1.A: Structure & Function (MS)
+LS1.A: Structure & Function (HS)

 Science and Engineering Practices

-Developing and Using Models (MS)
+Developing and Using Models (HS)

-Analyzing and Interpreting Data (MS)
+Analyzing and Interpreting Data (HS)

 Crosscutting Concepts

-Systems and System Models (MS)
+Systems and System Models (HS)